luv2000/Docter/README.md

 # Docter
-this is a proeject on online docter appointment
+this is a project on online docter appointment